Dick Trickle: NASCAR career

-Dick also raced in the Busch Series, where he won two races.
+Trickle also raced in the Busch Series, where he won two races.
 He had 158 career starts, with 24 top-five and 42 top-ten finishes.
 He made his Busch Series debut in 1984.
+In 1991 he scored a win in the ARCA series at Atlanta Motor Speedway.

 Through the 2000s, Trickle continued to race in occasional events in Wisconsin, including the 2001 and 2007, Slinger Nationals at Slinger Super Speedway and in the ASA Midwest Tour.